 Zou H-X†, AE Anastasio, CA Pfister.
 2019.
 Early succession on slag compared to urban soil: A slower recovery.
 PLoS ONE 14(12): e0224214. https://doi.org/10.1371/journal.pone.0224214

 Urban dune ecosystem construction at Rainbow Beach Dunes

 Rainbow Beach Dunes is an amazing project of the Chicago Park District at Rainbow Beach Park, just on the border of South Shore and South Chicago neighborhoods.
 The beach at Rainbow has been around since the early 20th century, was named after the WWII Rainbow Infantry, and was also the site of the 1960 Rainbow Beach wade-ins, to protest the continued unofficial racial segregation of Chicago beaches.

-Rainbow Beach is not a remnant beach nor is the natural area/dune ecosystem a remnant of a previous habitat except lake water - it's all sand on top of construction and steel industry fill (including slag), which characterizes the majority of Chicago's lake front.
+Rainbow Beach is not a remnant beach nor is the natural area/dune ecosystem a remnant of a previous habitat (except lake water) -- rather, it's all sand on top of construction and steel industry fill (including slag), which characterizes the majority of Chicago's lake front.
 In the early 2000s when local native species (like marram grass) began colonizing part of the beach on their own, the Park District included it as part of its burgeoning Natural Areas program and planted more marram grass (the foundational plant for Great Lakes dune ecosystems) and other native prairie and dune species.
-This site now hosts rare and endangered plants, monarch butterflies, and loads of bird species on their trip north or south on the Chicago flyway.
+This site now hosts rare and endangered plants, monarch butterflies, and loads of bird species on their trip north or south on the Mississippi Flyway.